yufeix5/Info-201A-Final-project/project proposal.md

 _number of attributes:_ 35

-**Description:** This data set contains the complete records of crimes in New York City in 2019, including date, time, crime type, location, race, sex, etc. In this project, we'll mainly analyze the information of location in this data set and how the distribution of Airbnbs may attribute to the public safety in that region.
+**Description:** This data set contains the complete records of crimes in New York City in 2019, including date, time, crime type, location, race, sex, etc. In this project, we'll mainly analyze the information of location in this data set and how the distribution of Airbnb may attribute to the public safety in that region.